Predation and perceived risk of predation in Lapwings

 In a previous WaderTales blog – A helping hand for Lapwings – there is a summary of some of the actions that can support breeding populations.
 Short, grazed grass and surface water are attractive to waders at the start of the breeding season and invertebrate densities are greater around these wet features, which generally dry out as the season progresses.
 However, unsustainably high levels of nest predation mean that numbers of breeding waders are struggling to recover, despite the creation of great breeding habitat.
 We need to understand which landscape features might influence the risk of nest predation, especially if these features might be managed in ways that could reduce predation rates.

-Two recent MSc dissertations by Sam Leigh and Nik Bertholdt have focused on different aspects of predation risk.
-Both have recently been published, in Animal Conservation and Bird Study.
+Two MSc dissertations by Sam Leigh and Nik Bertholdt have focused on different aspects of predation risk.
+They were published, in Animal Conservation and Bird Study.

 Sam Leigh asked whether patterns of nest predation on a major RSPB nature reserve (Berney Marshes, in the Norfolk Broads) were influenced by management of the surrounding area.
 Much of the land adjacent to Berney is managed as arable farmland, whilst other areas are grassland.
 Some of the latter fields are within agri-environment schemes (AES) for breeding waders, and are therefore managed more sympathetically than the commercial land.
 The main nest predators of Lapwings are foxes, and their activity around the reserve might vary depending on surrounding land (given the large areas over which they can roam).